Copperock/Digitech23/Final Project/README.md

 It will contain
 - Things I need to add over iterations.
+- What has been but into iterations.
-- A change me log with a bit more detail then what github will get.
+- An iteration change log with a bit more detail then what github will get.
+- Links to things I used.
 ___

 # Things I need to add over iterations
-- game engine 5/1 to 5/1 iteration 1 compleate
 - welcome
 - level selection
-- replay iter3 compleate
 - hot/cold
 - name
 - colour
-- lives 5/1 to 5/1 iteration 1 compleate
 - variables
 ---

+# Things I have added over iterations
+- Iteration 1
+    - game engine
+    - lives
+- Iteration 2
+    - I changed some number to varaibles so they can be found and changed easier
+- Iteration 3
+    - Replay loop
+- Iteration 4

 # Change Log
 - Iteration1 (iter1)